blocky/attestation-service-examples/fetch_and_process_api_call/README.md

-# Fetch and Process A Call to CoinGecko API
+# Getting Coin Prices From CoinGecko

 This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the CoinGecko API and processes